trevormorgan/git-katas/detached-head/README.md

 ## The task

 1. Run `git status` and `git log --oneline --graph --all` to see what is going on.
-2. Restore normalcy in this repository by moving to `master`
+2. Restore normalcy in this repository by moving to `main`

 Note that this task might seem more confusing if you did not run `setup.sh` in your terminal.